tonylixu/blockchain/README.md

   * Calculate the PoW
   * Reward the miner (In our case 4 coins)
   * Create the new block and add current transactions
   * Append the new block to the existing block chain

+* Consensus: Since Blockchain is decentralized, how do we ensure that every node refelcts the same chain?
+This is called "The problem of Consensus".
+This problem occurs when one node has different chain to another node.
+In our code, we use the rule of "the longest valid chain is authoritative".
+The node that contains the longest chain on the blockchain network is the valid one.